Adhamatef1/Supply-Chain-Project-/README.md

 More Detailed Cost Breakdown: E.g., separate overhead costs, marketing, or administrative expenses.

-7. Collaborators
-Special thanks to the following collaborators who worked on this project:
-@Adhamatef1
-@adham-osama-8762
-@DrIbrahimFawy
-@manarmohamed44
-@Mohamedsaifnafea

 Enjoy Exploring!
 By combining SQL for robust data cleaning and Power BI for rich visualizations, this dashboard helps decision-makers pinpoint inefficiencies, reduce defects, optimize shipping, and manage warehouse stock effectively.